 The Challenge is comprised of seven performance categories called Petals: Place, Water, Energy, Health & Happiness, Materials, Equity and Beauty.
 Petals are subdivided into a total of twenty Imperatives, each of which focuses on a specific sphere of influence.
 To be certified under the Challenge, projects must meet a series of ambitious performance requirements over a minimum of 12 months of continuous occupancy.

 Complete transparency of material ingredients and non-use of red list chemicals are major requirements for doors used in Living Building Challenge projects.

-Oregon Door has so far successfully suppled doors to several Living Building Challenge projects as is currently working to complete the Living Building Challenge’s Declare label for all relevant products.
+Oregon Door has so far successfully supplied doors to several Living Building Challenge projects and has four current Declare labels published.

 Other Sustainability Rating Systems and Standards